-The Board of Directors and the Managing Director are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU in a manner explained in more detail in the notes to the financial statements, and of financial statements that give a true and fair view in accordance with the laws and regulations governing the preparation of financial statements in Finland and comply with statutory requirements.
+The Board of Directors and the Managing Director are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, and that financial statements comply with statutory requirements.
 The Board of Directors and the Managing Director are also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board of Directors and the Managing Director are responsible for assessing POP Bank Group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting.
-The financial statements are prepared using the going concern basis of accounting unless there is an intention to liquidate POP Bank Group or cease operations, or there is no realistic alternative but to do so.
+In preparing the financial statements, the Board of Directors and the Managing Director are responsible for assessing the POP Bank Group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting.
+The financial statements are prepared using the going concern basis of accounting unless there is an intention to liquidate the POP Bank Group or cease operations, or there is no realistic alternative but to do so.

-Auditor's Responsibilities for the Audit of the Financial Statements from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Auditor's Responsibilities for the Audit of Financial Statements

+Our objectives are to obtain reasonable assurance on whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with good auditing practice will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.